-b.
-Conduct a manifestation determination review of the relationship between the student's disability and the behavior subject to disciplinary action whenever a decision is made to place a student in an IAES either for misconduct involving weapons, illegal drugs or controlled substances or because maintaining the student in his current educational setting poses a risk of harm to the student or others; or a decision is made to impose a suspension that constitutes a disciplinary change in placement.

-- 2. The parents of a student who is facing disciplinary action, but who has not been determined to be eligible for services under IDEA and Article 89 at the time of misconduct, shall have the right to invoke applicable procedural safeguards set forth in federal and state law and regulations if, in accordance with federal and state statutory and regulatory criteria, the school district is deemed to have had knowledge that their child was a student with a disability before the behavior precipitating disciplinary action occurred.
+- b.
+Conduct a manifestation determination review of the relationship between the student's disability and the behavior subject to disciplinary action whenever a decision is made to place a student in an IAES either for misconduct involving weapons, illegal drugs or controlled substances or because maintaining the student in his current educational setting poses a risk of harm to the student or others; or a decision is made to impose a suspension that constitutes a disciplinary change in placement. - 2.
+The parents of a student who is facing disciplinary action, but who has not been determined to be eligible for services under IDEA and Article 89 of the New York Education Law at the time of misconduct, shall have the right to invoke applicable procedural safeguards set forth in federal and state law and regulations if, in accordance with federal and state statutory and regulatory criteria, the school district is deemed to have had knowledge that their child was a student with a disability before the behavior precipitating disciplinary action occurred.
 If the district is deemed to have had such knowledge, the student will be considered a student presumed to have a disability for discipline purposes. - a.
 The superintendent, building principal or other school official imposing a suspension or removal shall be responsible for determining whether the student is a student presumed to have a disability. - b.
-A student will not be considered a student presumed to have a disability for discipline purposes if, upon receipt of information supporting a claim that the district had knowledge the student was a student with a disability, the district either: - 1) conducted an individual evaluation and determined that the student is not a student with a disability, or - 2) determined that an evaluation was not necessary and provided notice to the parents of such determination, in the manner required by applicable law and regulations.
+A student will not be considered a student presumed to have a disability for discipline purposes if, as a result of receiving information described above, - 1) the parent of the student has not allowed an evaluation of the student pursuant to Section 200.
+4 of the Commissioner's Regulations; or - 2) the parent of the student has refused special education services; or - 3) it was determined that the student is not a student with a disability pursuant to Sections 200.4 and 200.16 of the Commissioner's Regulations.